Face numbers of uniform triangulations of simplicial complexes: Preliminaries

 \section{Preliminaries}

-This section recalls some definitions and background on the face enumeration of (abstract) simplicial complexes and their triangulations.
-Any undefined terminology can be found in~\cite{Sta92, StaCCA}).
+This section recalls definitions and background on the face enumeration of (abstract) simplicial complexes and their triangulations.
+Any undefined terminology can be found in~\cite{Sta92, StaCCA}.
 All simplicial complexes we consider will be finite.
 Throughout this paper, we denote by $\sigma_n$ the (simplicial complex of faces of the) standard $(n-1)$-dimensional simplex in $\RR^n$.
-We also set $\NN = \{0, 1, 2,\dots\}$ and for $d \in \NN \cup \{ \infty\}$, we denote by $\RR_d [x]$ the real vector space of polynomials of degree at most $d$.
+We also set $\NN = \{0, 1, 2,\dots\}$, we recall our convention from the introduction that $\{0, 1,\dots,\infty\} = \NN$ and for $d \in \NN \cup \{ \infty\}$, we denote by $\RR_d [x]$ the real vector space of polynomials of degree at most $d$.

 The \emph{$f$-polynomial} of an $(n-1)$-dimensional (abstract) simplicial complex $\Delta$ is defined as $f(\Delta, x) := \sum_{i=0}^n f_{i-1} (\Delta) x^i$, where $f_i (\Delta)$ is the number of $i$-dimensional faces of $\Delta$.
 The numerical sequence $f(\Delta) := (f_{-1}(\Delta), f_0(\Delta),\dots,f_{n-1}(\Delta))$ is called the \emph{$f$-vector}.
 The \emph{$h$-polynomial} of $\Delta$ is then defined by the formula